ryanbrozo/akka-http-hawk/README.md

 **akka-http-hawk** is a library that adds [Hawk Authentication](https://github.com/hueniverse/hawk) to [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/2.0-M1/scala/http/).

-Current code is still in early development
+Current [spray-hawk](https://github.com/ryanbrozo/spray-hawk) code is being migrated to this project and is still in early development.

 ### Prerequisites
 * Scala 2.11.x